baidu-research/Soccernet-features/README.md

         "length_secs": 3196
     }

 Download weight file and set the filename to be WEIGHT_FILE.
+[OneDrive](https://1drv.ms/u/s!AruitsssaVf8edpJuWH1a1KCLCc?e=xkgpdn) [Baidu Pan](https://pan.baidu.com/s/10b5pdwwxNXezWg6-_z3YwA?pwd=segt).

 Set enviroment variables LOG_DIR to save logs.
 The test config do not need to be changed.
 Set INFERENCE_DIR.
 This is where the features.npy containing the weights will be saved.